This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You will be taken to a room where you can rest until you are fully awake.
-Caregivers will monitor you closely.
+Healthcare providers will monitor you closely.
 Do not try to get out of bed.
-When caregivers see that you are okay, you will be taken to your hospital room.
+When healthcare providers see that you are okay, you will be taken to your hospital room.

 - You cannot make it to your surgery.